emqx/emqx-docs/en_US/data-integration/rule-get-started.md

 ## Test the Rule

-Now you can use [MQTT X](https://mqttx.app/) to test this rule.
+Now you can use [MQTTX](https://mqttx.app/) to test this rule.
 Create one client, and then use this client to subscribe to the "a/1" topic and send a "t/1" message.
 You will see in the dialog box that this message is also republished to the topic "a/1".

-For details on how to build the connection between the MQTT X client tool and EMQX, see [MQTT X - Get Started](https://mqttx.app/docs/get-started).
+For details on how to build the connection between the MQTTX client tool and EMQX, see [MQTTX - Get Started](https://mqttx.app/docs/get-started).

 <img src="./assets/rules/en_rule_overview_mqttx.png" alt="image" style="zoom: 50%;" />